yusuf8ahmed/fabric/README.md

 To get this setup working locally, you must first have Node.JS and Ruby installed.

-Next, install dependencies with the following two commands:
+Next, install dependencies with the following commands:

     bundle install
     npm install